Hesbadami/grad-quantum-physics/README.md

-# My Watchlist of University Posittions and Professors:
+# My Watchlist of University Positions and Professors:

 ---